 What other drugs will affect zonisamide (Zonegran)?

-Cold or allergy medicine, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for depression or anxiety can add to sleepiness caused by zonisamide.
-Tell your doctor if you regularly use any of these medicines, or any other seizure medication.
+Before using zonisamide, tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for depression or anxiety).
+They can add to sleepiness caused by zonisamide.

 Tell your doctor about all other seizure medications you use, especially:

-This list is not complete and there may be other drugs that can interact with zonisamide.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with zonisamide.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?